splunk/splunk-app-examples/modularinputs/python/random_numbers/README.md

 The setup is done.
 Try the following commands to see some results.

-To get a random number for the `randomnumber` modularinput that we configured above.
+To get a random number for the `randomnumber` input that we configured above.
 Search
 ```markdown
 source="random_numbers://randomnumber"
 ```

-To get commits for all the searches in `random_numbers` app.
+To get random numbers for all the inputs in `random_numbers` app.
 Search
 ```markdown
 source="random_numbers://*"
 ```